-For organic gardening, vinegar can function as a natural weed killer (depending on your definition of "organic"; see below).
-It is the acetic acid in vinegar that gives it the power to kill weeds; the higher the percentage in the vinegar, the deadlier it will be.
-The type used for culinary purposes is relatively low (5%) in acetic acid, so, if you are serious, you will purchase the stronger stuff (see below).
+For organic gardening, vinegar can function as a natural weed killer.
+The acetic acid in vinegar gives it the power to kill weeds; the higher the percentage in the vinegar, the deadlier it will be.
+The type used for culinary purposes is relatively low (five percent) in acetic acid, so, if you are serious, you will need to purchase the stronger stuff.

 When to Apply Vinegar (and How Often)

 Therefore, the idea behind spraying dandelions with vinegar is basically to engage in a war of attrition throughout the growing season.
 Each time you apply the herbicide, the plant will die a little bit more.
-With repeated sprayings, a final death will arrive -- via exhaustion.
+With repeated sprayings, a final death will arrive.

 How to Apply

 Listen to your local forecast, and find out when your region will be experiencing a few continuous days of sunshine.
 At the beginning of this period, spray or paint the vinegar onto the weeds you wish to kill.

 Why is a sunny period required?
 Two reasons, first you need to saturate the weeds' leaves with the vinegar, and rain would wash too much of the vinegar off the foliage.
 The second is that the real damage to the sprayed weeds begins the days after the application when the sun hits the leaves.